 Our Shabbat services are enhanced on a monthly basis and on the High Holy Days by Kol Beit Yisrael, our adult youth choir.
 The choir’s repertoire is carefully chosen and arranged by our Cantor to bring outstanding choral harmonies and textures to familiar or traditional synagogue music, and to introduce uplifting and inspiring new melodies.
 The adult choir rehearses on Tuesday evenings, 7:00 p.m. to 8:45 p.m., and the youth choir meets on Tuesdays from 6:15 p.m. to 6:55 p.m. and includes a pizza dinner.
 During the pandemic, our rehearsals take place on Zoom on a slightly different schedule.
 Contact Cantor Green to learn more or to try-out for the choir.

 Producing a “virtual choir” video that’s worthy of sharing takes time, resources, and is artistically and technologically demanding on all involved — especially when the choir is so large!
-KBY is therefore extremely proud to have produced two professional-quality, spiritually uplifting, virtual videos since the pandemic started, with other projects already in the works.
-Here’s a short YouTube playlist:
+KBI is therefore extremely proud to have produced nineteen professional-quality, spiritually uplifting, virtual videos since the pandemic started, with other projects already in the works.
+Here’s our YouTube playlist of virtual creations:

 We want everyone coming to KBI and praying together to be familiar with the melodies we use in prayer.
 Below is but a small selection of the tunes and motifs that we sing and hear in our services.
 There are many melodies that can be used for specific prayers, and if you would like Cantor Green to add particular melodies below, just let him know!

 You can find many videos of KBI’s music, prayers, events, classes, and more on our YouTube Channel.
 Don’t forget to bookmark the page, and subscribe to get updates when we add videos.